PatrickG0308/design/README.md

 # D'Arcy Driving School

-## A website for a Driving School based in East Meath covering the Louth Meath areas of Ireland
+## Website designed for a Driving School based in East Meath covering the Louth Meath areas of Ireland

 ### Creator - Patrick Grant